Prohibition and Exceptions to Contracts in Foreign Currency

 • Articles

-In order to support economic stability in Turkey, protect financial markets and increase confidence in the Turkish Lira, certain restrictions have been imposed on the conclusion of contracts denominated in foreign currency or indexed to foreign currency.
-These restrictions are regulated in detail under the Law No. 1567 on the Protection of the Value of Turkish Currency and Presidential Decree No. 85 dated September 13, 2018.
-These regulations had a significant impact especially on the real sector and interfered to a certain extent with the principle of freedom of contract.
+In order to support economic stability in Turkey, protect financial markets and increase confidence in the Turkish Lira, certain restrictions have been imposed on foreign currency denominated or foreign currency indexed contracts.
+These limitations have been regulated in detail within the framework of Law No. 1567 on the Protection of the Value of Turkish Currency and Presidential Decree No. 85 dated September 13, 2018.
+These regulations have created significant effects, especially for the real sector, and have intervened to a certain extent in the principle of freedom of contract.

 1. Scope of the Prohibition

-Pursuant to Communiqué No. 11990, it is strictly prohibited to determine the price in foreign currency or indexed to foreign currency in certain contracts concluded between Turkish residents.
-The types of contracts covered by the prohibition are as follows:
+Communiqué No. 11990 on Decree No. 32 on the Protection of the Value of Turkish Currency entered into force on September 13, 2018, by being published in the Official Gazette.
+According to this communiqué, it is strictly prohibited for persons resident in Turkey to determine the price in foreign currency or indexed to foreign currency in certain contracts they conclude among themselves.
+The types of contracts covered by the prohibition are:

 • Contracts for the purchase, sale and lease of immovable property: Contracts for the purchase, lease or transfer of immovable property are covered.